 What foods should I avoid after bonding?

-Dental bonding can easily become stained.
-The resin used is particularly prone to staining.
-Thus, things that might alter color should be avoided.
-These include red wine, coffee, berries, tea, tomato sauce, and other acidic, deeply colored foods and or drinks.
+Dental bonding can stain over time.
+The composite resin is particularly prone to staining.
+Thus, you should avoid things that might alter the color of tooth enamel.
+These include red wine, coffee, berries, tea, tomato sauce, and other acidic and deeply colored foods and drinks.

-To transform your smile with tooth bonding, call our Frederick dental office at 301-264-5680.
+To repair your teeth using tooth bonding, call our Frederick dental office at 301-264-5680.
 You can also schedule your appointment online with our experienced dental professionals.